fiftydinar/xfce-aerolike/README.md

   - For the same reason as 1.
 - Using different initramfs other than `dracut` is unsupported
   - Using `mkinitcpio` and others might work with some modifications, but upstream primarily uses `dracut`, which is also used here
 - Secure boot doesn't work and is unsupported
   - For the same reason as 1 + unsigned kernel by default
-- Update sizes are big (around 2GB)
+- ~~Update sizes are big (around 2GB)~~ (update 2026.07.08: There are partial delta updates with `chunkah` now)
-  - This is because `bootc` doesn't have support for more efficient delta updates, so it downloads almost full image.
+  - ~~This is because `bootc` doesn't have support for more efficient delta updates, so it downloads almost full image.
 Provided auto-update `bootc` timer won't trigger if the network connection is metered, so you can set that in network settings to disable those updates.
-Or disable the timer by issuing `systemctl --system disable bootc-fetch-apply-updates.timer` in terminal.
+Or disable the timer by issuing `systemctl --system disable bootc-fetch-apply-updates.timer` in terminal.~~